shriasi/ai-email-assistant/README.md

 EXAMPLE OUTPUT

 SUMMARY:
-- Intermittent login issues in production
+- Intermittent login issues persist in the production environment
-- Root cause and ETA requested
+- Root cause of the issue needs to be identified
+- Permanent fix timeline is unknown at this time
-- Workaround requested
+- Workaround solution may be available for temporary resolution

 REPLY:
-Thank you for the update.
-We are currently investigating the issue and will share root cause details and a confirmed ETA shortly.
+Dear [Sender],

+Thank you for bringing this issue to our attention.
+We apologize for any inconvenience caused by the intermittent login issues in your production environment.

+Our team is actively investigating the root cause of the problem and will provide an update on the status as soon as possible.
+In the meantime, we would like to inquire about any error messages or logs that may be helpful in identifying the issue.

+We will keep you informed of our progress and will work towards providing a permanent fix as soon as it is available.
+If there's anything else we can do to assist you, please don't hesitate to reach out.

+Best regards,
+[Your Name]

 QUESTIONS:
-- When did the issue start?
-- Are all users affected?
+- What are the error messages or logs that may be helpful in identifying the issue?
+- Can you provide any additional context or information about when the issues started occurring?

 --------------------------------------------------